 BAD TIMES AT THE EL ROYALE

 Bad Times at the El Royale is a horror/thriller, written and directed by Drew Goddard.
-Drew has co-written an excellent movie (which he is best known for), Cabin in the Woods, with Joss Whedon (I wish I knew who wrote most of that movie) and Cloverfield, both horror films.
+Drew wrote Cloverfield, and co-wrote an excellent movie with Joss Whedon, Cabin in the Woods; both are horror films.
 Mr. Goddard also wrote a screenplay for The Martian, and he has done a lot of TV work.
-Bad Times at El Royale was the first film he both wrote and directed, which is more of an arty horror/thriller film touching briefly on current social morals.
+Bad Times at El Royale is the first film he both wrote and directed, which is more of an arty horror/thriller film touching briefly on current social morals.

 Bad Times … has been criticized for the length (141 minutes) and slow pacing.
-In this case, the more deliberate pacing was for good reasons, “Who wants to die next,” followed by a long spin of a roulette wheel, or used for background development.
+In this case, the more deliberate pacing is for good reasons, “Who wants to die next,” followed by a long spin of a roulette wheel, adds much suspense.

 I usually disregard the length of the movie as a criticism.
 I like a story with a lot of character development and background to let you develop a feeling.
 If you can’t sit through an intelligent and well written 2 hour and 20-minute movie because of your lack of concentration or bladder control, switch to some other form of entertainment; movies tend to be getting longer.